wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 # Introduction

 The IETF RTCWEB working group standardized JSEP ({{!RFC9429}}), a mechanism used to control the setup, management, and teardown of a multimedia session.
-It also describes how to negotiate media flows using the Offer/Answer Model with the Session Description Protocol (SDP) {{!RFC3264}} as well as the formats for data sent over the wire (e.g., media types, codec parameters, and encryption).
+It also describes how to negotiate media flows using the Offer/Answer Model with the Session Description Protocol (SDP) {{!RFC3264}} including the formats for data sent over the wire (e.g., media types, codec parameters, and encryption).
 WebRTC intentionally does not specify a signaling transport protocol at application level.
-This flexibility has allowed the implementation of a wide range of services.
-However, those services are typically standalone silos which don't require interoperability with other services or leverage the existence of tools that can communicate with them.

 While WebRTC can be integrated with standard signaling protocols like SIP {{?RFC3261}} or XMPP {{?RFC6120}}, they are not designed to be used in broadcasting/streaming services, and there also is no sign of adoption in that industry.
-RTSP {{?RFC7826}}, which is based on RTP, is not compatible with the SDP offer/answer model {{!RFC3264}}.
+RTSP {{?RFC7826}}, which is based on RTP, does not support the SDP offer/answer model {{!RFC3264}} for negotiating the characteristics of the media session.

 There are many situations in which the lack of a standard protocol for consuming media from streaming service using WebRTC has become a problem: